whosonfirst/go-whosonfirst-spatial-pmtiles/README.md

 There may be bugs.
 Notably, as written:

-* The code and examples do not do anything to clip the geometries or minimize the size or volume of data in the `tippecanoe` MBTiles or `protomaps` PMTiles databases.
-* It is possible to define a caching layer for GeoJSON features associated with a given PMTiles tile path but there is no cache invalidation or expiry.
 * All tile lookups are performed at zoom 9.
 * The underlying spatial queries performed on features derived from PMTiles data are done using in-memory [whosonfirst/go-whosonfirst-spatial-sqlite](https://github.com/whosonfirst/go-whosonfirst-spatial-sqlite) instances.
 These instances are not cached at this time.